gitclonesoham/Sales-Performance-Revenue-Analysis/README.md

 ---

+## Database Configuration

+This project connects to a local PostgreSQL database.

+Before running the Python scripts, update the database credentials in:
+- `src/load_data.py`
+- `src/analysis.py`

+Replace the placeholders with your local PostgreSQL username, password, and database name.

+---

 ## Conclusion

 This project demonstrates an end-to-end data analysis workflow, from data ingestion and cleaning to SQL-based analysis and visualization.
 It reflects common tasks performed by data analysts when working with real business datasets.